Skip to Main Content

 Polio is a contagious disease caused by the polio virus.
 It can spread through body fluids.
 It most often strikes young children.
 Severe polio may lead to paralysis and breathing problems.

-PPS happens in some people who have recovered from polio.
-It starts an average of 35 years after the original polio and may eventually make it hard to breathe.
-PPS may cause the muscles to shrink.
+PPS happens only in those who had polio.
+It starts an average of 35 years after the polio infection.
+It causes the muscles to weaken and may eventually make it hard to breathe due to the damage done to the muscles involved in breathing.

 What causes post-polio syndrome?